 This may be why Hayden wrote those instructions that way.
 I

-didn't want to risk damage to my radiator by bending things, so I
+didn't want to risk damage to my expensive aluminum radiator by bending

-against the radiator as shown in this photo using thin zip-ties.
-While
+against the radiator fins as shown in this photo using thin zip-ties.

-it might be hard to tell, the full length of each probe is very snug
+it might be hard to tell in this photo, the full length of each probe is very snug

-the radiator fins for good, solid contact.
-Sensor activation
+the radiator fins and they have good, solid contact.
+Sensor

 with this method is quick and accurate.
 Faith in Hayden has been

 Here's the override switch I placed on my dash.
-The small LED below the
+The small LED bulb

 switch illuminates green when the fan is on.

-The LED was too bright with a full 12v, so I added a 220k ohm resistor
+The LED turned out to be too bright with full 12 volts, so I added a

 power wire.
 Now it seems just right.